ryancoulman/Ryancoulman.github.io/README.md

 and where $\overline{X}$ is the average natural logarithm of the flux over ∆t consecutive bins, $X$.
 From this I used `numpy` to fit an $n^{th}$ order polynomial to the data, which typically follows a sigmoidal function, and determined its first derivative maximum between the local minima and maxima to define the minimum variable timescale (MVT) of interest.
 Short of identifying the best fit polynomial visually, I set up a fully automatic pipeline to compute the MVT of around 100 GRBs.

 The early work analysing the MVT presented in this project provides a promising avenue for discriminating the progenitor source of GRBs, and is currently undergoing further validation for potential publication.
-This project also received a mark of 80% and you may read the full report titled `Report.pdf`.
+This project also received a mark of 80% and you may read the [full report](https://github.com/ryancoulman/Discriminating-Progenitor-Population-GRBs/blob/main/Report.pdf).

-## Key Concepts Demonstrated
+**Key Concepts Demonstrated**

 - **Data Manipulation with Pandas:** Utilises pandas for efficient handling, filtering, and transformation of large datasets (up to 1 million rows).
-- **UNIX Command-Line Tools:** Frequent use of UNIX commands to download GRBs and implemented a Bash script to automate the process for a array of GRB names.
+- **UNIX Command-Line Tools:** Frequent use of UNIX commands to download GRBs and implemented a Bash script to automate the process for an array of GRB names.
 - **Scientific Computing with NumPy:** Employs NumPy for numerical calculations, array operations, and fitting of polynomials.
 - **Matplotlib for Data Visualization:**  Uses Matplotlib extensively for plotting data.
 - **Parallel Processing:** Implements joblib's Parallel library for parallel computations, significantly reducing processing time.